 The Habitat is located in Santa Rosa Park, 251 Quarry Road, Ryde

 at the top of Shrimpton's Creek.
 The aim is to expand community involvement in the restoration of habitat

 for our small native birds along the creekline by involving local residents adjacent to Shrimptons Creek and our nursery volunteers.

 During 2015 and 2016 residents were contacted by letterbox drops

 and door knocks, and provided with a free local native plant and an introductory brochure explaining the project.

-Residents were invited to visit the The Habitat nursery for more plants, information on 'Planting a Small Bird Habitat Haven', a sticker for the
+Residents were invited to visit the The Habitat nursery for more plants and information on 'Planting a Small Bird Habitat Haven'.

-The Habitat volunteers undertook planting of canopy trees along the upper section of Shrimpton's Creek closest to the nursery
+The Habitat volunteers undertook planting of canopy trees along the upper section of Shrimptons Creek closest to the nursery (mostly in Santa Rosa

-and will also plant some habitat haven areas within this upper section.
+and some habitat haven areas within this upper section.

 Special habitat haven planting events, involving local residents, nursery volunteers,